Poultry farming in Austria

 In Austria, the poultry farming sector is subdivided into laying hens, broilers, turkey fattening, and, to a small extent, waterfowl.

-In poultry meat production the degree of self-sufficiency fell from 77 percent (2022) to 73 percent (2023).
+In poultry meat production the degree of self-sufficiency fell from 73 percent (2023) to 74 percent (2024).
 A minus had to be recorded in all sectors.
-In 2023 the gross domestic production of poultry meat amounted to 149,481 tonnes. (- 1.5 percent compared to the previous year).
+In 2024 the gross domestic production of poultry meat amounted to 158,411 tonnes. (+ 1 percent compared to the previous year).
 In spite of the declines, more domestic poultry meat can be found on the market.
 Some food chains in Austria count at 100 percent on domestic produce in the fresh meat sector.

 In poultry farming, unlike in dairy farming, where the calves from one’s own breeding are later used as dairy cows on the farm, a clear distinction is made between the production branches of chick production (hatchery), meat production (fattening farm) and egg production (laying hen farm).